Associate Professor of Marketing

-- Associate Professor of Marketing, Lynchburg College, 2005 - present
+- 2005- present, Associate Professor of Marketing, University of Lynchburg

 - “Integration of Value Chain Position and Porter’s (1980) Competitive Strategies into the Market Orientation Conversation: An Examination of Upstream and Downstream Activities,” (with C. Clay Dibrell and Peter Davis), Journal of Business and Economic Studies forthcoming.

 - “The Effect of Involvement on Ad Judgment in a Computer Mediated Environment: The Mediating Role of Presence,” Journal of Interactive Advertising 6 no. 1 (2005).

 - “Experienced Presence within Computer Mediated Communications: Initial Explorations on the Effects of Gender with Respect to Empathy and Immersion,” (with T. Bettina Cornwell and Gregory W. Boller), The Journal of Computer Mediated Communications 10 no. 2 (2005).